 The Company has historically experienced net losses and negative cash flows from operations.
-As of March 31, 2024, the Company had approximate balances of cash and cash equivalents of \$88.7 million, working capital of \$219.3 million, total stockholders' equity of \$600.9 million and an accumulated deficit of \$96.9 million.
-In prior years, the Company, in large part, relied on proceeds from the consummation of its business combination with GWAC to fund its operations; however, during the fiscal year ended December 31, 2023, the Company used proceeds from sales of bitcoin earned by or received from its bitcoin mining data centers, as well as strategic sales of shares through "at-the-market" offerings to support its operating expenses and capital expenditures.
-During the three months ended March 31, 2024, the Company has used "at-the-market" offerings at strategic times to raise cash, but has not sold bitcoin for additional funds.
+As of June 30, 2024, the Company had approximate balances of cash and cash equivalents of \$122.6 million, working capital of \$273.0 million, total stockholders' equity of \$690.8 million and an accumulated deficit of \$112.2 million.
+During the fiscal year ended December 31, 2023, and the six months ended June 30, 2024, the Company used proceeds from sales of bitcoin earned by or received from its bitcoin mining data centers, as well as strategic sales of shares through "at-the-market" offerings to support its operating expenses and capital expenditures.

 The Company monitors its balance sheet on an ongoing basis to determine the proper mix of bitcoin retention and bitcoin sales to support its cash requirements, ongoing operations, and capital expenditures.
 Bitcoin is classified as a current asset on the Company's balance sheets due to its intent and ability to sell bitcoin to support operations when needed.
-Approximately \$26.6 million of cash was used for operating activities during the three months ended March 31, 2024.
+Approximately \$52.0 million of cash was used for operating activities during the six months ended June 30, 2024.

-During the three months ended March 31, 2024, the Company paid approximately \$4.5 million for deposits on equipment in connection with new miner purchases for its Odessa Facility, and reclassified approximately \$5.2 million to property and equipment related to these miners being placed into service.
+During the six months ended June 30, 2024, the Company paid approximately \$35.7 million for deposits on equipment in connection with new miner purchases for its Odessa Facility, and reclassified approximately \$13.8 million to property and equipment related to these miners being placed into service.

-On August 14, 2023, the Company, through CMTI, entered into a master loan agreement with Coinbase Credit, Inc., as lender, and Coinbase, Inc., as lending service provider, for a secured credit line up to \$10.0 million (the "Credit Facility").
-See Note 13.

-Commitments and Contingencies for additional information regarding the Credit Facility.
-As of March 31, 2024, the Company has not drawn upon the Credit Facility.
+The Company has a master loan agreement with Coinbase Credit, Inc., as lender, and Coinbase, Inc., as lending service provider.
+Pursuant to the master loan agreement, the Company established a secured line of credit up to \$10.0 million (the "Credit Facility").
+The Company will not incur commitment fees for unused portions of the Credit Facility.
+The borrowing rate on amounts drawn against the Credit Facility is determined on the basis of the Federal Funds Target Rate - Upper Bound, plus 2.5%, calculated daily based on a 365-day year and payable monthly for the duration of the loan.
+Borrowings under the Credit Facility are available on demand, open term, and collateralized by bitcoin transferred to the lending service provider's platform.
+As of June 30, 2024, the Company has not drawn upon the Credit Facility.